LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 11.](screenshots/Registered.png)

 Notice along the edges of the point cloud how points become more sparse and large patches are blank.
-How much area a single scan will cover depends on both, the scanner range and occlusion effect of nearby objects (i.e. your equipment and properties of your study site).
-How do you think your sampling strategy would differ in this wooded area compared to an open grassland?
+How much area a single scan will cover depends not only on the scanner range, but also occlusion effect of nearby objects.
+To account for occlusion, scans in this plot have been placed at a 25 m distance.
+How do you think your sampling strategy would differ in an open grassland compared to this savanna woodland?

 ![Figure 12.](screenshots/Edge.png)